northeastern-rc/rc-public-documentation/docs/source/software/packagemanagers/spack.md

 ## Install a software using Spack

 1. Request a compute node interactively: `srun -p short --pty -N 1 -n 28 /bin/bash`.
 While building the software Spack will attempt to run `make` in parallel.
 Hence, you need to request a compute node with multiple cores.
 This `srun` request is for 28 cores on one node (`-N 1 -n 28`).
 1. Any module that is required for your software installation needs to be in your `$PATH` prior to adding Spack to your local environment.
-For example, to use a newer version of python for compatibility with Spack, type: `module load python/3.8.1`.
 1. Add Spack to your local environment, so you can use the Spack commands.
 If Spack has been installed on `$HOME`:

    ::::{code-block} bash